-A: The Beatitudes (Latin for blessed or happy) are considered by most as Jesus’ most important sermon of all time, and were given during His Sermon On The Mount.
-When Jesus gave us these Beatitudes, He outlined what a follower of His should be like, and how they will be blessed both now and in Heaven if they follow these teachings.
+A: The Beatitudes (from the Latin word “beatitudo,” meaning “blessedness”) are considered by most as Jesus’ most important sermon of all time, and were given during His Sermon On The Mount.
+When Jesus gave us these Beatitudes, He outlined what a follower of His should be like, and how they will be blessed both now, and in Heaven if they follow these teachings.
 I will show these verses as found in (Mt 5:3-12) below.
 As you read them, notice how they differ from what most people consider “blessings.”

 (Mt 5:3) Blessed are the poor in spirit: for theirs is the kingdom of heaven.

 (Mt 5:4) Blessed are they that mourn: for they shall be comforted.

 (Mt 5:5) Blessed are the meek: for they shall inherit the earth.

 (Mt 5:6) Blessed are they which do hunger and thirst after righteousness: for they shall be filled.

 (Mt 5:7) Blessed are the merciful: for they shall obtain mercy.